tvtaerum/cGANs_housekeeping/README.md

 #### The process:

- Using a cGAN as illustration, I provide limited working solutions to the following problems:
+ Creating a cGAN as illustration, I provide limited working solutions to the following problems:

 <ol type="1">
   <li>is there an automatic way to recover before "mode collapse"?</li>